Heixier/heixier/README.md

 ## Welcome!

-I'm currently a student at 42 Singapore working on C projects.
+I'm currently a student at 42 Singapore working on C projects (currently working on writing a mini shell).

 I enjoy building, setting up, and troubleshooting computers, making my vim and zsh look pretty, and writing testing programs and bash scripts to help others.